JuanOlaya/Virtual-Reality/README.md

 ### 7. VR Glasses/Headset and Game Input for the Remote Controller
-For this course is highly recommended to get some budget VR Glasses and a Bluetooth Remote Control compatible with Android devices.
-A device recomended is the VR-PARK Portable Wireless Bluetooth 3.0 Remote Controller and a plastic headset, for instance, the budget VR Box.
+For this course is highly recommended to obtain some budget VR Glasses and a Bluetooth Remote Control compatible with Android devices.
+The the VR-PARK Portable Wireless Bluetooth 3.0 Remote Controller and the cardboard VR Box are budget recomended devices.

-In order to map the buttons of the controller with an Unity app running an Android device please check the following information:
+In order to map the buttons between the bluetooth controller and the Unity app running on an Android device, please check the following information:

 - [KeyCode](https://docs.unity3d.com/ScriptReference/KeyCode.html)
 - [Conventional Game Input](https://docs.unity3d.com/Manual/ConventionalGameInput.html)